hazelcast/hazelcast-nodejs-client/code_samples/jaas_sample/hazelcast-member/README.md

 Make sure you have
 * [Java 8+](https://www.java.com/en/download/) installed on your system.
-* [Hazelcast IMDG Enterprise JAR](https://hazelcast.com/download/) available in your system.
+* [Hazelcast Enterprise JAR](https://hazelcast.com/download/) available in your system.

-Then, put your Hazelcast IMDG Enterprise license key into the [hazelcast.xml](src/main/resources/hazelcast.xml).
+Then, put your Hazelcast Enterprise license key into the [hazelcast.xml](src/main/resources/hazelcast.xml).

 Compile the Java files with the following command: